serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/forensics.md

 unify_part_files(part_files, output_file)
 ```

-opening the pdf gave me the flag
+Opening the pdf gave me the flag
 Flag: `HTB{Th3Phr3aksReadyT0Att4ck}`

 # 7. Fake Boost _(easy)_

 ![image](https://hackmd.io/_uploads/Sy5jQqRaT.png)

-> opening the given zip file, i got these 3 files. i try to open it using notepad and realize its just an obfuscated powershell script.
+Opening the given zip file, i got these 3 files. i try to open it using notepad and realize its just an obfuscated powershell script.

 ![image](https://hackmd.io/_uploads/HJVmV9ATT.png)

-> i try to decode the strings using base64 but it didnt work so i try to analyze the script and notices that the string is being reversed
+I try to decode the strings using base64 but it didnt work so i try to analyze the script and notices that the string is being reversed

 ![image](https://hackmd.io/_uploads/r19IN9CT6.png)

-> after reversing it, i decoded it as base64
+After reversing it, i decoded it as base64
-> analyzing the result i notice it was encrypting data and the result is written in the another random string named file
+analyzing the result i notice it was encrypting data and the result is written in the another random string named file

 ![image](https://hackmd.io/_uploads/HJ1wKgyCp.png)

 ![image](https://hackmd.io/_uploads/SJDnEcRap.png)

-> using the aes key written in the program i'll decode the encrypted string
+Using the aes key written in the program i'll decode the encrypted string

 ```python
 from cryptography.hazmat.primitives.ciphers import Cipher, algorithms, modes